Cloud-Code-Academy/developer-kickstart-materials/live-session-overviews/l9-async-apex.md

 -   Develop queueable Apex classes with job chaining
 -   Schedule Apex jobs using both code and the Salesforce UI

+**Files for Reference (do not copy/paste):**
+- `force-app\live-coding\module9\classes\future.cls` – Contains the `ContactUtility` class with examples of `@future` methods for mixed DML and callouts.
+- `force-app\live-coding\module9\classes\batch.cls` – Defines the `InactiveAccountProcessor` batch class that illustrates the `Database.Batchable` pattern, start/execute/finish methods, error handling and email notifications.
+- `force-app\live-coding\module9\classes\queueable.cls` – Implements the `OpportunityTeamAssigner` queueable class to demonstrate job chaining and sequential processing.
+- `force-app\live-coding\module9\classes\schedulable.cls` – Provides the `WeeklyInactiveAccountScheduler` schedulable class for scheduling batch jobs using cron expressions.

 ### Session Outline (90 minutes)

 #### 1. Welcome and Introduction (5 minutes)